timfilzinger/idp-software.com/docs/vendors/reducto-ai/index.md

 Reducto.ai serves organizations across various industries, including financial services, healthcare, legal, and supply chain, where document processing is both high-volume and mission-critical.
 Their solutions help these enterprises streamline operations, reduce manual data entry, accelerate processing times, and make better-informed decisions based on comprehensive document analysis.

+On the 17th of July 2025 the comapany communicates that "Reducto was built to accurately read your documents.
+Now let us fill them out for you too." and introduces: [Reducto Edit](https://reducto.ai/edit)

 ## Key Features

 - **Intelligent Document Processing**: Advanced data extraction from complex documents